jacobstr/matura/README.md

 * [In what order is everything run?](test/functional/test_ordering.php)
 * [What is that $ctx parameter?](test/functional/test_context.php)

 ## Naive Todo List

 * There's currently nothing like PHPUnit's backupGlobals.
-* xit / xdescribe are skipped, but this is not indicated in the ui.
+Maybe there shouldn't be - I feel a better way to find inadvertent coupling / dependencies on global variables may be to add functionality that randomizes test ordering.
 * Backtraces annoyingly include calls internal to the framework.
 * I'm a fan of [contract tests](http://c2.com/cgi/wiki?AbstractTestCases).
   Class-based tests seem better suited to them, however so I'm in need of inspiration wrt to the callback-driven dsl that matura uses.

 ## Thanks!

-* [Ben Zittlau](https://github.com/benzittlau) - PHPUsable which brings similar syntax to PHPUnit.
+* [Ben Zittlau](https://github.com/benzittlau) - PHPUsable which brings similar
+   syntax to PHPUnit.
 Helped me realize this was a worthwhile diversion.